Lesson 2 – Turning a Few Cool Guitar Riffs into a Whole Piece

 Download Audio

-These files are in Vorbis unrestricted by software patents format, you can use VLC player, cmus, mplayer, along many others to play them.
+These files are in the Vorbis format, which is unrestricted by software patents.
+You can play them with VLC, cmus, mplayer, and many other players.

-Once you think you're playing the song well, try to record your performance along with the backing track by any available gadget.
-Listen to the recording in headphones or normal speakers (cellphone speakers suck).
-And you'll have a better picture how you play and what may need improvements ;)
+Once you think you're playing the song well, try to record your performance along with the backing track using any available gadget.
+Listen to the recording with headphones or proper speakers (cellphone speakers suck).
+And you'll have a better picture of how you play and what may need improvements ;)

 All Riff Lessons